hetznercloud/hcloud-python/docs/usage/servers/actions.rst

      - Sample
    * - delete
      - boolean
-     - If true, prevents the server from being deleted (currently delete and rebuild attribute needs to have the same value)
+     - If `True`, prevents the server from being deleted (currently delete and rebuild attribute needs to have the same value)
      - `True`
    * - rebuild
      - boolean
-     - If true, prevents the server from being rebuilt (currently delete and rebuild attribute needs to have the same value)
+     - If `True`, prevents the server from being rebuilt (currently delete and rebuild attribute needs to have the same value)
      - `True`

 Request Console for a Server
 -------------------------------

-Requests credentials for remote access via vnc over websocket to keyboard, monitor, and mouse for a server.

 .. code-block:: python